 From the 2026 budget audit

-A discretionary transfer to social organisations and foundations concentrates the allocation in one office's judgement — and spreads the cost across every taxpayer.
+A discretionary ministry transfer to social organisations and foundations — recipients chosen by the officeholder, cost spread across every taxpayer who never heard of them.

-Roughly 20 Ft per taxpayer per year — 79.8 millió Ft routed to associations the ministry selects, from a taxpayer pool that never voted for those specific recipients.
+Roughly 20 Ft per taxpayer per year — 79.8 millió Ft total, allocated at ministerial discretion to associations the budget does not name.

 What you see — and what you don't